 However, this is not necessary.
-Both SV Angel and Lowercase Capital are two of the larger Micro VC firms and they get involved in a much wider range of business types.
+Both SV Angel and Lowercase Capital are two of the larger Micro VC firms, and they get involved in a much wider range of business types.

 For example, a prominent startup that raised a very large seed round with the help of Micro VCs was Uber.
 At the time, they went by the name UberCab and the app still had not even launched yet.
 It was simply an idea to order cheaper drivers right from your phone.
-The same applies to another well-known startup in Dropbox.

 The reason that many startups fear getting involved with venture capital firms is the power they lose due to a larger share of equity along with granting operational voting power to a third-party firm that could take away their ability to make decisions.

-However, as a startup grows it becomes vital to get venture capital funding to scale even further and faster.
+However, as a startup grows, it becomes vital to get venture capital funding to scale even further and faster.

 |Angel Investor||Venture Capitalist||Micro Venture Capitalist|

 |Average Investment Size||Less than $1m||Over $1m||$25K to $500K|

 |Equity Size||5% – 30%||10% – 80%||10% – 30%|